Louis Attard Bowen Therapist

 People who have other foot issues such as bunions, hammertoes, fallen or high arches are at a higher risk of experiencing Morton’s Neuroma, especially if they are putting a lot of stress on their feet, (eg. by doing lots of running).

-When to Seek Treatment for Morton's Neuroma?
+When to Seek Help for Morton's Neuroma?

 1 Comment